machingclee/machingclee.github.io/static/media/169-ruststudynotes.b6e2ca83.md

     });
 ```

-Then the following are equivalent:
+Then the following two are equivalent:

 ```rust-7
     run(config).unwrap_or_else(|err| {